anuvyklack/pretty-fold.nvim/README.md

 > There is a [0.6 branch](https://github.com/anuvyklack/pretty-fold.nvim/tree/0.6)
 > which is lack of some features.

-**Pretty Fold** is a lua plugin for Neovim which has two separate features:
-* Framework for easy foldtext customization.
+**Pretty Fold** is a lua plugin for Neovim which provides framework for easy foldtext customization.
 Filetype specific and foldmethod specific configuration is supported.
-* Folded region preview (*like in QtCreator*).

 https://user-images.githubusercontent.com/13056013/148261501-56677c8f-24a7-4c45-b008-8c1863bf06e8.mp4